 Season 5 of Aqua Teen Hunger Force.
-Largely after the writers were given free rein contentwise, meaning we got a ton of overtly gross-out storylines with rotting corpses and severed penises, as well as Master Shake microwaving a cat.
+Largely after the writers were given free rein contentwise, meaning we got a ton of overtly gross-out storylines with rotting corpses, bestiality, and Master Shake microwaving a cat.

 Season 3 is generally hated for wasting many good plots, like the Stella vs. Chimera feud, Aisha's arranged marriage, and the possibility of seeing the girls' home worlds (we only saw Andros, Solaria and a bit of Linphea).
 There's also Valtor's massive Badass Decay.